 Sayulita offers a wide of variety of trips for nature lovers to head out on the ocean and encounter whales and dolphins.
 These options include:

-It is important to make sure on which ever trip you choose, that the vessel that you board has a whale watching flag of the designated year.
 This signifies that the boat has a whale watching permit and that the owner has attended workshops on whale watching and agrees to follow the whale watching regulations of Mexico.
-Additionally, operators are only allowed to sell humpback whale watch trips within the defined whale watch season; next year the season will be December 1st – March 23rd.
+Additionally, operators are only allowed to sell humpback whale watch trips within the defined whale watch season; which is typically December - March.
 Knowledge of the whale watching regulations is also recommended for the informed and respectful traveler (see diagram).